hemanthpruthvi/PyAstroPol/README.md

 2. Components
 3. Detector

-To devise a simple optical system, follow these steps.
+Following steps illustrate how to devise a simple optical system.
 1. import the required package.
 ```python
 from PyAstroPol import *
 ```
-2. Create source, and optinally create a source for display.
+2. Create source, and optionally create a source for display.
 For analysis one can define a source with a lot of rays (say 10000), and for display one can define a source with fewer rays (say 10).
 ```python
 S_analysis = Source(10000, Clear=20)
 S_display = Source(10, Clear=20)